ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 Alas, by keeping all substeps in the same task we make them quite opaque.
 _Something_ is happening in the task, and it will be finished _someday_.

-Whether it's fine or not strongly depends on your working environment and team agreements.
+Depending on your working environment and team agreements, this situation could not significantly harm your performance.
+But in most cases, it does.

-Say, imagine that your project has a strict delivering policy.
+Imagine that your project has a strict delivering policy.
 You have to deliver all your code at once, because of a rigid "task lifecycle".
 This means you have to roll it out only after completing the last substep.
 How long will your feedback cycle become?